LukasWoodtli/WebPage/pelican/content/modern_os.md

 Different aproaches:

-- Test-and-Set: Reads a memory location.
+- Test-and-Set (T+S): Reads a memory location.
 Then returns the actual value and sets it to 1 atomically.
 - Fetch-and-Inc: Reads a memory location.
 Then returns the actual value and increments it atomically.
 - Fetch-and-$\Phi$: Generally with any given function ($\Phi$) after fetching and returning the actual value.